sauravfouzdar/YTSearch/README.md

 # YTSearch

-API server to fetch YT videos for given search-query[cricket, football etc.] at a periodic interval using YT API
+API server to fetch YT videos for given search-query[cricket, football etc.] using distributed task processing on YT API using celery/rabbitMQ

+## Scalibility

+- The App can be scaled horizontally using Postgres
+- Pagination
+- Bulk create to optimize number of write queries.
+- Use of distributed task processing to fetch videos asyncronously using Celery, RabbitMQ/Redis for high scalibility.
+- In-built logging

 ## Tech Stack